 2. Make Your Battleplan More Flexible With DevOps Security Tools

 As we head further into the 20th century, armored vehicles became more popular as there were further developments in their engineering and construction.
-With more vehicles featuring across the battlefield allowed for a much higher degree of specialization and further tactical flexibility, but that required new skillsets and further investment for engineering expertise.
-As a reflection in a change of military tactics and specializations, in 1939 the Royal Armoured Corps was created by The British Army and this was formed by joining the tanks corps with cavalry units.
+With more vehicles featuring across the battlefield allowed for a much higher degree of specialisation and further tactical flexibility, but that required new skillsets and further investment for engineering expertise.
+As a reflection in a change of military tactics and specialisations, in 1939 the Royal Armoured Corps was created by The British Army and this was formed by joining the tanks corps with cavalry units.
 Technological advances and rapid growth of the cloud also presents a need for the right tools, knowledge and procedures to help a growing, in-demand and ever-changing infrastructure.
 Adapting to today’s practices and not rushing the cloud adoption process, having DevOps-orientated security tools to examine the development and testing phases help to ensure both security and compliance regulations are being met.
 Having this take place throughout the development lifecycles will help better reflect the new engines of cloud operations.

-As armored vehicles became more advanced, they were engineered with more specialization.
+As armored vehicles became more advanced, they were engineered with more specialisation.
 Vehicles ranged from the small and nippy to the bigger but sluggish armored tanks.
 It used to be that the weapons would be fastened to the vehicle.
 However, these were then adjusted to meet the specific needs of the underlying platforms or chassis.